 In short, Incoterms are the solution for an international trade problem whereby parties from different countries can interpret transport agreements differently.
 This was first recorded in 1936 and the Incoterms have been changed seven times since.
 Every 10 years they are updated or adapted to the new circumstances.
 The most recent rules are currently Incoterms 2020.

 You as a seller determine which incoterm you use.
-If you are going to ship products outside the EU, then choose your Incoterms and put them on your commercial invoice.
+If you are going to ship products outside the EU, then choose your Incoterms and put them on your commercial invoice along with your HS codes.

 It is important to also mention them in your terms and conditions.
 You need to inform your customers if they are responsible for certain things, like customs costs for example.
 Recognise general consumers won’t understand what each Incoterm means.
 You must plainly describe the Incoterm(s) you choose, explaining each condition so your customers can understand what it means for them.